 15 Wing Moose Jaw

-The Wing's operations are a team effort between the Canadian Forces and civilian industry.
+Base operations are a team effort between the Canadian Armed Forces and civilian industry.
 The military provides headquarters staff, military flying instructors, air traffic controllers, medical, dental and military police services.
-Industry provides all other support, including aircraft maintenance, emergency services, grounds upkeep, airfield maintenance, food services, flight simulator and ground school instruction.
+Industry provides all other support, including aircraft maintenance for the NFTC program, emergency services, grounds upkeep, airfield maintenance, food services, flight simulator and ground school instruction.

-15 Wing focuses on people, leadership, innovation and cutting edge technology to uphold itself as an international Centre of Excellence for military pilot training.
+All units focus on people, leadership, innovation and cutting edge technology to ensure 15 Wing remains an international Centre of Excellence for military aircrew training.

 Named in honour of Air Vice-Marshal Clifford McKay McEwen of Moose Jaw whose service to our nation as a member of the Air Force spanned the decades from the First World War to the end of hostilities during the Second World War.